 Preparing the parts

-Cut a red and a black wire about four inches in length.
-Strip the ends back about 1/4 of an inch.
+Cut a red and a black wire about four inches (10cm) in length.
+Strip the ends back about 1/4 of an inch (1/2 cm).
 Bend a hook on one end of each wire.
 Unscrew the power jack.
-Connect the red wire to the hole in the the center tab of the power, and the black to the hole in the outside tab.
+As shown in Figure 9, connect the red wire to the hole in the the center tab of the power, and the black to the hole in the outside tab.
 Use pliers to crimp the hooked wires to their connections on the jack.
 If the connections aren’t soldered, you’ll get an inconsistent connection at best, and a short circuit at worst.

 Heating the Soldering Iron (and the connections)